alxers/book_of_proof/7_chapter.md

 sqrt(2) is irrational, but it's not clear if sqrt(2)^(sqrt(2)) is rational or irrational.
 If it's irrational, then x^y = (sqrt(2)^(sqrt(2)))^(sqrt(2)) = 2 which is rational.
 If it's rational, then y^y = x.
+(non-constructive proof).

+Proposition There exist irrational numbers x, y for which x^y is rational.